microsoft/PowerToys/README.md

 ### Via GitHub with EXE [Recommended]

-Go to [Microsoft PowerToys GitHub releases page][github-release-link], click on `Assets` at the bottom to show the files available in the release.
-Please use the appropriate the PowerToys installer that matches your machine's architecture.
+Go to [Microsoft PowerToys GitHub releases page][github-release-link], and click on `Assets` at the bottom to show the files available in the release.
+Please use the appropriate PowerToys installer that matches your machine's architecture.
 For most, it is `x64`.

  - **For x64 processors (most common):** [PowerToysSetup-0.64.0-x64.exe](https://github.com/microsoft/PowerToys/releases/download/v0.64.0/PowerToysSetup-0.64.0-x64.exe)
  - **For ARM64 processors:** [PowerToysSetup-0.64.0-arm64.exe](https://github.com/microsoft/PowerToys/releases/download/v0.64.0/PowerToysSetup-0.64.0-arm64.exe)